vyanmadai7/ChatApp/README.md

 ## RealTime Chat App

 This is a simple chat app that updates messages in real time.
-It is built with Django, AJAX, jQuery, and clean HTML/CSS.
+It is built with Django, AJAX, jQuery, and HTML/CSS.

 ## Features